Data model #

 • end - the ending timestamp of the time range for query evaluation.
 If the end isn’t set, then the end is automatically set to the current time.

 • step - the interval between data points, which must be returned from the range query.
-The query is executed at start, start+step, start+2*step, …, end timestamps.
+The query is executed at start, start+step, start+2*step, …, start+N*step timestamps, where N is the whole number of steps that fit between start and end. end is included only when it equals to start+N*step.
 If the step isn’t set, then it default to 5m (5 minutes).

 • timeout - optional query timeout.
 For example, timeout=5s.
 Query is canceled when the timeout is reached.
 By default the timeout is set to the value of -search.maxQueryDuration command-line flag passed to single-node VictoriaMetrics or to vmselect component in VictoriaMetrics cluster.

 The result of Range query is a list of time series matching the filter in query expression.
-Each returned series contains (timestamp, value) results for the query executed at start, start+step, start+2*step, …, end timestamps.
-In other words, Range query is an Instant query executed independently at start, start+step, …, end timestamps.
+Each returned series contains (timestamp, value) results for the query executed at start, start+step, start+2*step, …, start+N*step timestamps.
+In other words, Range query is an Instant query executed independently at start, start+step, …, start+N*step timestamps.

 {